 Executive Director of NAVA, Penelope Benton, said ‘I am absolutely delighted to welcome both Clothilde and Mimi to the NAVA Board and team respectively.
 At this critical time the organisation will strengthen markedly with contributions from these experienced professionals.
 Both are demonstrated forward thinkers, collaborators, mentors and visionaries.
 I cannot wait to work with them to ensure NAVA’s Code of Practice, advocacy work and other projects into the future serve Australian visual artists and arts workers at optimum level.’

 Mimi Crowe comes to NAVA from the Art Gallery of South Australia (AGSA), where she currently works as Producer of Tarnanthi, a national festival of contemporary Aboriginal and Torres Strait Islander art.
-With over a decade of experience as an arts and creative industries leader and advocate, Mimi has worked with South Australia’s major cultural institutions and arts organisations for over a decade, previously holding roles such as the Head of Development & Strategy at State Theatre SA, General Manager, Office for Design + Architecture SA (formerly Integrated Design Commission SA) and Manager Cultural Heritage at Arts SA.
+With over a decade of experience as an arts and creative industries leader and advocate, Mimi has worked with South Australia’s major cultural institutions and arts organisations, previously holding roles such as the Head of Development & Strategy at State Theatre SA, General Manager, Office for Design + Architecture SA (formerly Integrated Design Commission SA) and Manager Cultural Heritage at Arts SA.
 Mimi is currently a Board Member at Brink Productions and previously for ActNow Theatre.

 Mimi will be working collaboratively with Executive Director Penelope Benton as part of NAVA’s recent restructure towards more equitable and inclusive forms of decision-making and leadership.
 Mimi will be based in South Australia, reflecting NAVA’s national identity.